Gradiant/pyodi/docs/index.md

 # Welcome to Python Object Detection Insights

-A simple tool for explore your object detection dataset.
+A library for exploring your object detection dataset.
 The goal of this library is to provide simple and intuitive visualizations from your dataset and automatically find the best parameters for generating a specific grid of anchors that can fit you data characteristics
 ## Commands

 * [`pyodi paint-annotations`](reference/apps/paint-annotations.md) - Paint COCO format annotations and predictions